alphagov/government-service-design-manual/kpis/digital-takeup.md

 status: draft
 ---

-Digital take up is the proportion of people completing your transaction online.
+Digital take up is the proportion of people completing your transaction online, including [Assisted Digital](assisted-digital/index.html) users.

 A digital transaction is one where the primary interaction between the user and the service has been through a digital user interface.
 Where it is possible to complete only part of a transaction online,  such transactions should still be classified as digital.